spree/spree/guides/content/developer/deployment/deployment-service.md

 -   **Roles** - Select the required roles for the server, see the **Understanding Server Roles** section above for more details.

-**3.** When you’ve added the details for all the servers in your deployment, you should then change the **Configuration Status** from “New” to “Complete”.
+**3.** When you've added the details for all the servers in your deployment, you should then change the **Configuration Status** from "New" to "Complete".

 This will upload your server configurations to our deployment server, which may take a few moments.
-Refresh the page occasionally until you see each servers **Status** change from “Waiting for update from configuration server.” to “Ready to Deploy”.
+Refresh the page occasionally until you see each servers **Status** change from "Waiting for update from configuration server." to "Ready to Deploy".

 **4.** Now each server will have a **Initialize Configuration** command that must be copied and executed on the relevant server.